pfhopkins/gizmo-public/scripts/gizmo_documentation.md

     0.999991 4.72152e-06 2.92239 1.09686 0
     0.999996 7.30842e-06 3.70939 1.69782 0

-Columns are: (1) simulation time, (2) expectation value of mass in stars the SF should form that timestep, (3) total SFR in code units, (4) discretized stellar mass/timestep in solar masses per year (this is here just for numerical checks), (5) total mass in stars actually spawned (new particles) that timestep.
+Columns are: (1) simulation time, (2) expectation value of mass in stars the SF should form that timestep, (3) total SFR in code units, (4) discretized total stellar mass/timestep in solar masses per year, (5) total mass in stars actually spawned (new particles) that timestep.
 Unless **OUTPUT\_ADDITIONAL\_RUNINFO** is enabled, this is only output on top-level or domain-level timesteps.

 ### HIIheating.txt

 Models with local photoionization heating (`GALSF_FB_FIRE_RT_HIIHEATING`) will write 'HIIheating.txt'

-    0.999982 40 9.5362e+42 0.00970138 0.314071
+    0.0442866 1 3.04398e+52 1 267105 1.25796

-Columns are (1) simulation time, (2) number of sources emitting ionizing photons (very young stars active that timestep), (3) total ionizing photon luminosity in erg/s, (4) total gas mass ionized by those stars, (5) average size of the HII regions being created (distance from source to ionized gas element)
+Columns are (1) simulation time, (2) number of sources emitting ionizing photons (very young stars active that timestep), (3) total ionizing photon emission in photons/s, (4) total number of gas cells ionized (all or in part) by those stars, (5) total gas mass (in solar) ionized, (6) average size of the HII regions being created (distance from source to ionized gas element, in code units)

 ### MomWinds.txt

-Models with local radiation pressure (`GALSF_FB_FIRE_RT_LOCALRP`) will write 'MomWinds.txt'
+Models with the short-range local radiation pressure (`GALSF_FB_FIRE_RT_LOCALRP`) will write 'MomWinds.txt'

     0.00476074 1197 0.0362811 0.0333008 1.5 0.00392942

-Columns are (1) simulation time, (2) number of particles affected by radiation pressure, (3) total photon momentum ("$dt\,L / c$") of the active stars for which the radiation pressure is being calculated (code units) for the timestep (4) total momentum actually coupled to gas (5) average velocity of the discretized "kicks" assigned to gas particles (acceleration $*$ dt) from the momentum, (6) mean infrared optical depth $\tau_{\rm IR}$ of the incident gas being illuminated (directly calculated from the IR opacity, metallicity, density of the gas).
+Columns are (1) simulation time, (2) number of cells affected by short-range radiation pressure, (3) total photon momentum ("$dt\,L / c$") of the active stars for which the radiation pressure is being calculated (code units) for the timestep (4) total momentum actually coupled to gas (5) average velocity of the discretized "kicks" assigned to gas particles (acceleration $*$ dt) from the momentum, (6) mean infrared optical depth $\tau_{\rm IR}$ of the incident gas being illuminated (directly calculated from the IR opacity, metallicity, density of the gas).

 ### SNeIIheating.txt

 Models with mechanical feedback from SNe and stellar winds (`GALSF_FB_MECHANICAL`) will write 'SNeIIheating.txt'

-    0.00469971 2536 7 7 6.07408 5.7401e-05 1.53389e-06
-    0.00473022 304 0 0 0.0107007 3.05176e-05 5.32971e-08
-    0.00476074 223674 11075 22962 22753 0.000121335 2.55594e-05
-    0.00479126 320 1 1 0.161066 3.05176e-05 8.39359e-07
     0.00482178 2546 9 9 7.00321 5.71995e-05 1.74019e-06

-Columns are (1) simulation time, (2) number of particles active which could (potentially) have SNe, (3) total number of SNe this timestep, (4) total number of particles hosting SNe (which can be smaller than the number of SNe if there are multiple SNe per particle), (5) mean timestep of the active star particles (dt), (6), mean SNe rate of the active star particles at this time.
+Columns are (1) simulation time, (2) number of (star) particles active which could (potentially) have SNe (or stellar wind mass ejection event), (3) total number of particles which actually have at least one SNe (or event), (4) total number of SNe (or events) this timestep (this can be larger than the number of host stars if the timestep is long enough), (5) exact (non-integer) integral of the rate functions over the timestep for all events, which should equal the expectation value of the number of discrete events, given in the previous column, (6) mean timestep of the active star particles (dt), (7), mean SNe rate of the active star particles at this time.

+### blackholes.txt

+Models with black holes or sink particles active (`BLACK_HOLES`) will write 'blackholes.txt'

+    0.16714 33 0.000221363 0.000365694 0.00373909 0.00103651 0.336703

+Columns are (1) simulation time, (2) total number of black holes/sinks (BHs) in the simulation, (3) total mass (in code units) of all BHs (note this uses the `BH_Mass` flag, not the total dynamical mass or the reservoir mass for BH particles, but the mass nominally fully associated with the sink/BH itself), (4 ) total accretion rate (code units) summed over all BHs (again, this uses the accretion rate onto the BHs themselves, if the alpha-disk or reservoir model is turned on, not the accretion rate into said reservoir, which can be a series of delta functions depending on the accretion model employed), (5) total accretion rate in solar masses per year, (6) total of all the dynamical masses of all BH particles (i.e. including the full particle dynamical mass, plus reservoir, plus BH, which can in principle be larger than the BH by a large margin), (7) mean Eddington ratio $\langle \dot{M}_{\rm BH} / \dot{M}_{\rm Edd}(M_{\rm BH}) \rangle$ of all the BHs (note that the mean weighted by mass, or $\langle \dot{M}_{\rm BH} \rangle / \langle \dot{M}_{\rm Edd}(M_{\rm BH}) \rangle$ can be directly calculated from the information in the other columns here).

 ***